Can you see much Wildlife in Manuel Antonio National Park, Costa Rica?

 Masked tree frog

 All in all, Manuel Antonio was a little disappointing in terms of wildlife watching experience.
-While the trip to Damas Island was a fantastic day in a gorgeous natural setting, the main National Park or at least the part of it open to the tourists felt more like a zoo.
+While the trip to Damas Island was a fantastic day in a gorgeous natural setting, the main National Park or at least the part open to tourists, felt more like a zoo.
 But between our mansion, Damas Island trip and a Kinkajour in our garden, we had a great time in Quepos.

 More on Costa Rica